0xReki/0xreki.github.io/_posts/2021/2021-07-08-mahjong-sets-under-100-bucks.md

 And like the other set, it features Arabic numbers and Western letters.
 It also has bing for haku.

-The dimensions of the tiles are slightly wider and slimmer than usual Riichi sets.
+The dimensions of the tiles are slightly wider and thinner than usual Riichi sets.
 With their usable weight, the tiles stand rather stable on the table.

 If you're interested in this set, make sure to look for the [Philos 3166](https://www.amazon.de/-/dp/B000O521JE) and not the [Philos 3267](https://www.amazon.de/-/dp/B01BKELFW6/).